almereyda/awesome-starred/README.md

 - [nconf](https://github.com/indexzero/nconf) - Hierarchical node.js configuration with files, environment variables, command-line arguments, and atomic object merging.
 - [cradle](https://github.com/flatiron/cradle) - a high-level CouchDB client for Node.js
 - [winston](https://github.com/winstonjs/winston) - A logger for just about everything.
-- [waterline](https://github.com/balderdashy/waterline) - An adapter-based ORM for Node.js  with support for mysql, mongo, postgres, nedb, redis, and more
+- [waterline](https://github.com/balderdashy/waterline) - An adapter-based ORM for Node.js  with support for mysql, mongo, postgres, mssql (SQL Server), and more
 - [webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
 Through "loaders", modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.
 - [shariff](https://github.com/heiseonline/shariff) - 👮 Shariff enables website users to share their favorite content without compromising their privacy.
 - [perma](https://github.com/harvard-lil/perma) - Indelible links